marceltectonica/migration-nb/README.md

 # Migration content Nation Builder

-This is a light weight script to migrate content from a csv file to Nation Builder
+This is a light weight nodejs script to migrate content from a csv file to Nation Builder

 ## Requirements